top of page

 The following estimations were made in a dedicated Excel spreadsheet (Portfolio Summary).
 Monthly results from SQX were copied into this spreadsheet as a basis for further calculations.

-The strategy portfolio has generated an average annual return of 31%, which is 3 times better than the benchmark (SPY) with a CAGR of approximately 10.4% during the same period.
-The key feature of the portfolio is that despite being LONG ONLY, in very difficult periods for the stock market (highlighted in yellow), the portfolio also generated an average return of around 20%.
-Even in the Bear market in 2022, the return generated was around 27%.
+The strategy portfolio has generated an average annual return of 30%, which is 3 times better than the benchmark (SPY) with a CAGR of approximately 10.4% during the same period.
+The key feature of the portfolio is that, despite being LONG ONLY, in very difficult periods for the stock market (highlighted in yellow), the portfolio also generated an average return of around 24%.

 Here are the returns in percentage, month by month and year by year: